1delta-DAO/calldata-sdk/README.md

 ```

-Example usage for depositing to Aave V3
+## Example usage for depositing to Aave V3

+Deposits assets to Aave.
+The caller needs to ensure that the contract has enough permissions (e.g. `token.approve(...)`)

 ```Typescript
 // config for chain